-When connecting an external oscillator, use good design practices to minimize EMI as well as clock jitter induced by external noise sources.
-Minimize the loop area formed between the forward current path (from the oscillator OUT terminal to the MCU X1 or XCLKIN terminal) and the return path (from the MCU VSS terminal to the oscillator GND terminal).
+When connecting an external oscillator through the X1 terminal, use good design practices to minimize EMI as well as clock jitter induced by external noise sources.
+Minimize the loop area formed between the forward current path (from the oscillator OUT terminal to the MCU X1 terminal) and the return path (from the MCU $V{\rm SSOSC}$ terminal to the oscillator GND terminal).
+In this case, the external oscillator should be grounded only through the $V{\rm SSOSC}$ pin.